HomeArticlesHow ToPPF Maturity Calculation

 Step 1: Understand the PPF interest calculation rule

-This single rule has a compounding impact over 15 years.
-Depositing ₹1.5 lakh on 1 April vs 6 April makes a difference of one full year's interest on that instalment.
-Over 15 years, consistently depositing on 1 April rather than 30 March results in a meaningfully higher maturity amount.
+This one rule compounds meaningfully over 15 years.
+Depositing ₹1.5 lakh on 1 April instead of 6 April makes a full year's difference in interest on that instalment.
+Keep depositing on 1 April rather than 30 March consistently across 15 years and the maturity amount ends up meaningfully higher.

 Step 2: Apply the PPF maturity formula